Free OCR training plan for obstacle course racers and Spartan race athletes.

 2-min progression up to Threshold (RPE 8/10).

-NOTE: If you plan to do an Easy run on a Circuit day, integrate it into your Circuit session warm-up and cool-down.
+NOTE: If you plan to do an Easy run on a Circuit day, integrate the run into your Circuit session warm-up and cool-down.

 Warm-up complete.
 You are ready to rock!